Tonomy-Foundation/Tonomy-ID/README.md

 npm start
 ```

-### Run with the staging environment and build
+### Run with the staging / demo environment and build

-Testing Staging Tonomy ID locally without needing to wait for deploy to Play store.
+Testing Staging / Demo Tonomy ID locally without needing to wait for deploy to Play store.
 This has the advantage of being able to see logs inside Tonomy ID as it runs

-1. modify `"appName": "Tonomy ID Development"` in `config.staging.json`
+1. Modify `"appName": "Tonomy ID Development"` in `config.staging.json` or `config.demo.json`
-2. run `NODE_ENV=staging npm start`
+2. Run `NODE_ENV=staging npm start` or `NODE_ENV=demo npm start`
-3. connect via QR and bundle and load the app
+3. Connect via QR and bundle and load the app
-4. share phone
+4. Scroll down >> "Open React Native dev men"
-5. scroll down, click to open the dev menu
+5. Click "Settings"
-6. click settings
+6. Turn ON "JS Minify"
-7. turn on minifying
+7. Turn OFF "JS Dev Mode"
-8. turn off dev mode
+8. Reload

 This is now running in production mode connected to the staging environment.